 - Used a few times in Final Fantasy VI when the heroes are shown walking from one place to another as part of a cutscene rather than under player control.
 Locke and Edgar tell Terra about La Résistance while on chocoboback, and several characters have brief conversations with each other while getting into position for the battle at Narshe.

 - Done in Saints Row IV as a deliberate Shout-Out to/parody of The West Wing, showing the Boss (now President of the United States) walking and talking with Pierce Washington and Benjamin King.

-- Knights of the Old Republic II uses this in a few cutscenes, though it ends up looking odd because when the camera switches between characters, they've made no apparent progress from Point A to Point B.
+- Knights of the Old Republic II uses this in a few cutscenes, though it ends up looking odd because when the camera switches between characters, the background jumps back to the starting point of the walk.

 - In Tales of Xillia, when you get to Nia Khera part of the exposition is delivered while they walk through the village.
 It's not the only instance of it happening in the game.

 - In the second Drakensang game River of Time, the water sprite imprisoned on the isle behind the troll bridge is supposed to explain her predicament to the heroes while walking around the island.
 Unfortunately, the effect is lost by a couple of obvious scenerey cutrs while the water sprite is animated continuously.